What to know about your Baby’s Height and Weight Percentile?

 What is an Infant Growth Chart?

-An infant growth chart, in a nutshell, is nothing short of being a ‘height and weight chart for babies’.
+An infant growth chart, in a nutshell, is nothing short of being a ‘height and weight chart for babies.
 Charts of this type have been used since 1977 to track the development of babies.
-In fact, the charts used today come from the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC).
+In fact, the charts used today come from the World Health Organization (WHO) and the Centres for Disease Control and Prevention (CDC).
+Both the charts are useful in determining baby height percentile.

 These charts are used to calculate things like ‘baby weight percentile’ and the ‘height percentile’ for babies.
 Your child’s measurements are plotted against standard averages to see how well they are growing over the years.